Oct

 [ONLINE] おうちごはん!Ouchigohan! | Japanese Home Cooking with Table for Two and NAJAS

-Join us for the May edition of the family-friendly online Japanese home cooking class series おうちごはん!
+Japan America Society of Colorado (JASC) is hosting the September edition of the online Japanese home cooking class series おうちごはん!
 Ouchigohan! – Japanese Home Cooking and cook along or just watch from your own kitchen.
-On the menu this month is Tofu Miso Curry!

 Members of other Japan/Japan America Societies—please enter your society’s discount code at checkout for member pricing.
 Advance ticket purchase required.
 One registration per family.